akirbaes/Pixel-Font/README.md

 *The µRed font (previously called MiniRed) was originally created around 2016 by Akira BAES.*

-It was also tweaked and extended over time (wide variation).
+It was tweaked and extended over time (wide variation).

 ----